jonathanglasmeyer/bachelor/thesis/src/Main.md

     abdominal(2) AH B D AA M AH N AH L
     ...

 The dictionary has 133.425 entries.
-Generally only words that are in the phonetic dictionary being used can be recognized during speech recognition. *Grapheme^["The smallest unit used in describing the writing system of a language" @florian1996blackwell, p.174]-to-Phoneme converters* (G2P) however make it possible to get phoneme sequence hypotheses for arbitrary words (i.e arbitrary sequences of graphemes).
+Generally only words that are in the phonetic dictionary being used can be recognized during speech recognition. *Grapheme[^grapheme]-to-Phoneme converters* (G2P) however make it possible to get phoneme sequence hypotheses for arbitrary words (i.e arbitrary sequences of graphemes).
 While these results are on average less accurate than manually created variants, they play a vital role in texts with many technical terms as these are often not included in phonetic dictionaries.

+[^grapheme]: A grapheme is "the smallest unit used in describing the writing system of a language" [@florian1996blackwell].
+Some languages have strong correspondences between phonemes and graphemes, this is not a necessary relationship however -- the English word "debt" for example has the grapheme `<b>`, which is not represented by a corresponding sound.

 ### Search
 Search is the basic abstraction that lies at the center of the speech recognition process, which is called the *decoding phase*.
 The recognition process is implemented as a search algorithm on a directed search graph.
 This graph is constructed by taking different information dimensions into account: typically an acoustic model, a language model and phonetic dictionary.
 An example graph is shown in figure \ref{graph}^[The graph is taken from @whitepaper.].
 Here words (from a language model) are shown in rectangles, phonemes (from a phonetic dictionary) as dark circles and audio input features as white circles (from an acoustic model).
 The general search space topology and phonetic context size is dependent on the specific algorithm used.